 The Janitor's parents kept him in a "Baby Cage" (which was actually a pet carrier).
 One would assume this was just another one of his many Blatant Lies if he weren't so distraught that no one else had ever heard of a Baby Cage and were so horribly disturbed when he gave one as a present for a baby shower.
 The overheard phone conversation with his mother: "No, Mom, playpen/baby cage is not like tomayto/tomahto."
 The Janitor also has occasional flashbacks in the show to his mother cheerfully assigning him bizarre and rather cruel punishments when he was messy, like making him eat his dinner off the floor (with no plates), because he got crumbs everywhere.
 "Soup night was the worst..."

 In The Sopranos, Tony Soprano is emotionally manipulated and terrorized by his difficult mother throughout his childhood and well into his adult life.
 One notable incident featured his mother threatening to stick a fork in his eye when he was only ten years old.
 Tony's father was outwardly friendly, yet also a manipulative sociopath who indoctrinated his son into violent crime and the mob.
 It's implied that the various degrees of emotional manipulation and terror Tony suffered under his parents is what turned him into the violent sociopath that heads the New Jersey crime families.
-Oddly enough, Tony manages to become a better father to his kids than his parents ever were to him (despite being an aforementioned violent sociopath), and his children turn out relatively nice and normal, even if they have a few issues of their own.
+Oddly enough, Tony manages to become a better father to his kids (he never struck them, although he did manhandle A. J. from time to time, and he certainly never engaged in emotional manipulation) than his parents ever were to him (despite being a manipulative violent sociopath), and his children turn out relatively nice and normal, even if they have a few issues of their own.

 In Wizards of Waverly Place, there's an example to be had in almost every episode, though usually played for laughs.
 In the first season, Harper's parents are implied to be pretty abusive and the reason why she ends up becoming a member of the Russo family.